List of The Walking Dead (TV series) characters: Jesus

-Paul "Jesus" Rovia, portrayed by Tom Payne, is a scout from the Hilltop Colony who introduces Rick and his group to the community.
+Paul Rovia, or better known as Jesus, portrayed by Tom Payne, is a scout from the Hilltop Colony who introduces Rick and his group to the community.
 He has great skills in hand-to-hand fighting and was a very important piece for the war against the Saviors.
 After the defeat of the Saviors and Maggie overthrows Gregory's leadership, Jesus becomes Maggie's right-hand and adviser.
 He is the moral compass of the group and eventually became an intimate friend of Aaron.
 When Maggie leaves the Hilltop, he becomes the leader of the community position.
 In "Evolution", after finding Eugene with Daryl and Aaron, and trying to return home, Jesus is stabbed in the heart and killed by a Whisperer.